lars-quaedvlieg/lars-quaedvlieg.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a **Research Scientist intern** in the <i>Core Learning & Reasoning</i> team at [Meta](https://ai.meta.com/research/).
-I recently finished my MSc in Data Science at [EPFL](https://www.epfl.ch/education/master/programs/data-science/), where I worked as a [Research Assistant](https://www.epfl.ch/schools/ic/education/master/research-scholars/) in the
+Starting in January 2026, I will be joining [Jump Trading](https://www.jumptrading.com/) as a **Member of Technical Staff (AI Researcher)**.
+I was previously a **Research Scientist intern** in the <i>Core Learning & Reasoning</i> pilar at [Meta](https://ai.meta.com/research/) FAIR.
+I finished my MSc in Data Science at [EPFL](https://www.epfl.ch/education/master/programs/data-science/), where I worked as a [Research Assistant](https://www.epfl.ch/schools/ic/education/master/research-scholars/) in the
 [Caglar Gulcehre Lab for AI Research](https://www.epfl.ch/labs/claire/).
 I am also a recipient of the [EPFL Excellence Fellowship](https://www.epfl.ch/education/master/master-excellence-fellowships/).
 My research is focused on foundation models and reinforcement learning, specifically, **evolutionary search with LLMs** and **AI4Math**.